juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 older versions of GIMP could Not Edit in 16-Bit RGB mode, Imacon software could since 1997, but latest versions of GIMP work ok at 16-Bit Color, the only problem is Dither, is On by default, at the beggining of the chain. </br>
 ¿why 16-Bit Color if modern Monitors only reproduce 10-Bit Color? </br>
 Imacon CCD board has 14-Bit ADC, even Raw file is 16-Bit RGB. </br>
+to take use of all the Bits, requires proper bulb light / exposure, too bright or too dim will be out of range. </br>

 1 year Expired film has lower Blue saturation / sensitivity. </br>